This healthier cream cheese frosting uses a fraction of the sugar in traditional recipes and tastes really similar to cheesecake batter!

 - If you want it firmer, refrigerate for about an hour, stirring the frosting after about 30 minutes.
 Don't let it chill too long before frosting your cake, though, because it gets quite firm, like a cream cheese tart filling.
 If that happens, just bring it to room temperature and then frost.

 - Refrigerate in an airtight container for up to 3 days and refrigerate anything you frost with this frosting.
-The frosting firms up once refrigerated so if you want the softer frosting texture (rather than a cream cheese tart filling kind of texture), let the cupcakes come to room temperature before serving.
+The frosting firms up once refrigerated so if you want the softer frosting texture (rather than a cream cheese tart filling kind of texture), let the cake or cupcakes come to room temperature before serving.

 - If you live outside of North America and have the kind of cream cheese that's meant for toast (that comes in a little plastic tub) rather than American style brick cream cheese, then get 450 grams of cream cheese, place it in the center of a cheesecloth, and wring out the liquid until you have 340 grams of cream cheese left.